Healthy Italian Cooking at Home

 Eggplant is known around the world by a variety of common names.
 In its native India eggplant is known as brinjal.
 In Britain, France and other parts of Europe, it is called aubergine.
 Italians call it melanzana, while the Greeks know it as melitzana.
 Australians refer to it as eggfruit and in Africa the eggplant is called a garden egg.
 These many names reflect the rich diversity and uses of eggplant around the world.

 Eggplants are generally classified by the shape of their fruit.
 There are five basic groups—globe, elongated or cylindrical, egg-shaped, specialty and pea eggplants.
 Each category offers a choice of eggplants in varying colors, sizes and days to harvest.
 The most common type in North America is the Western or oval eggplant that has large, deep purple, pear-shaped fruits.
 These types are most commonly used for stuffing, baking, sautéing and grilling.
-Japanese varieties are typically small fruited with a variety of shapes, and thin skinned in deep purple or light violet colors, sometimes blended with white or green.
+Japanese varieties are typically small fruited with a variety of shapes, and thin-skinned in deep purple or light violet colors, sometimes blended with white or green.
 The skin is tender so fruits don’t need to be peeled.
 These varieties are ideal for stir-frying, grilling, sautéing and pickling.
 Round, egg-shaped eggplants come in a variety of colors.
 Easter Egg is a fast maturing variety with highly ornamental, egg-shaped white fruits.
 While it is commonly sold as a novelty plant, the fruits are edible.
 Casper is an elongated white eggplant with 6-inch fruits on compact plants.
 Rosa Bianca is the classic Italian heirloom variety prized for the extremely creamy interior flesh and beautiful skin in shades of rose, lavender and white.

 Eggplant is a versatile vegetable that can be prepared in a variety of ways.
 It is excellent grilled, stuffed, roasted, sautéed, puréed or served in soups or stews.
 It can also be used to make curries, stir-fries and kabobs.
 Eggplant is not usually eaten raw as it contains chemicals that can cause digestive upset.